Ffaithy/Simple-Pattern-Matching-Game/README.txt

 https://github.com/Ffaithy/Simple-Pattern-Matching-Game

 Technologies:
-The project is developes in C++, compiled with Visual Studio 2013.
+The project is developed in C++, compiled with Visual Studio 2013.
 Additional libraries: SDL2, SDL2_image (for loading PNGs), SDL2_ttf (for text rendering).

 Rules: